How to write the perfect teacher cover letter

 The rest of your cover letter should then address some of the essential criteria that will be in the person specification for the job - the list of knowledge, skills and experience that the school is looking for in its ideal candidate.

-Much of this will be covered by your application form but the things that aren’t (and especially those identified as being “essential”) should be addressed in your letter as far as possible.
+Much of this will be covered by your application form, but the things that aren’t (and especially those identified as being “essential”) should be addressed in your letter as far as possible.

 For example, if knowledge of phonics teaching is an essential requirement for the post, don’t just say, “I know about phonics.”
 Rather, “I gained experience in teaching phonics during my long placement in Year 1, where I worked with small groups of children prior to the screening check.”

-Do your research
+Do your research on the school

-Every school is different and you need to do some research into the school you’re applying to in order to have confidence that it aligns with your values and is somewhere you’d like to work.
+Every school is different, and you need to do some research into the school you’re applying to in order to have confidence that it aligns with your values and is somewhere you’d like to work.

-Make sure that somewhere in your cover letter you explain why you’re applying to that particular school.
+Make sure that somewhere in your cover letter you explain why you’re applying to that school.
 What, in particular, about the school makes you want to apply?
 What value could you add?

 For example, if you spot on the school’s website that educational trips are a big focus, then something like the following would be a great way to show you’ve done that research and want to contribute:

-“I think that the school’s dedication to ensuring all students have at least one educational visit per year can inspire children and is something I would be very interested in supporting.”
+“I think that the school’s dedication to ensuring all students have at least one educational visit per year can inspire children, and is something I would be very interested in supporting.”

 Signing off your cover letter